Nuri (rocket)

-Nuri (/ko/, meaning 'world' in native Korean), also known as KSLV-II (Korean Space Launch Vehicle-II), is a three-stage launch vehicle, the second one developed by South Korea and the successor to Naro-1 (KSLV-1).
-It is developed by Korea Aerospace Research Institute (KARI).
-All three stages use indigenously developed launch vehicle engines, making Nuri the first indigenously developed South Korean orbital launch vehicle (the Naro-1 launch vehicle used a Russian-made first stage).
+Nuri, also known as KSLV-II (Korean Space Launch Vehicle-II), is an expendable, three-stage-to-orbit, small-lift launch vehicle, (Note: Under the Roscosmos classification.
+It would be a medium-lift launch vehicle under the NASA classification.) the second one developed by South Korea, and the successor to Naro-1 (KSLV-1) It is developed by Korea Aerospace Research Institute (KARI).
+All three stages use Korean developed launch vehicle engines, making Nuri the first orbital launch vehicle entirely developed and manufactured in South Korea.

 History

-The South Korean government has striving to develop relatively cheap and reliable rockets competitive enough for the commercial launch market.
+The South Korean government decided to fund the development of relatively cheap and reliable rockets competitive enough for the commercial launch market.

 On 21 October 2021, Nuri made its initial orbital launch attempt at 08:00 UTC and it launched a 1500 kg dummy satellite payload into what was planned to be a 700 km Sun-synchronous orbit (SSO).
 However, despite the payload reaching the targeted apogee (700 km), the third stage shut down about 46 seconds earlier than planned and the payload did not achieve orbital speed.

 Nuri made its second flight on 21 June 2022, 07:00 UTC, with a payload of 1500 kg including a 1300 kg dummy satellite payload and a 180 kg performance verification satellite (PVSAT) including four cube satellites.
 The second launch was successful, putting all the satellites onto the 700 km Sun-synchronous orbit (SSO).
 As a result of this launch, South Korea became the seventh country in the world with the ability to put a satellite with a mass of at least one ton, into orbit.

-After the two test launches, Nuri showed higher than expected performance, increasing its payload from 1,500 kg (3,300 Ib) to 1,900 kg (4,200 Ib).
+After the two test launches, Nuri showed higher than expected performance, increasing its payload from 1,500 kg (3,300 Ib) to 2,900 kg (4,200 Ib).

-Nuri is the first projectile developed with independent Korean domestic technology throughout all processes, including design, manufacturing, and testing.
-With its final successful launch, South Korea has become the seventh country in the world to have a medium-sized liquid-propellant rocket engine over 75 tons.
+Nuri is the first launch vehicle developed with domestic, South Korean, technology throughout all processes, including design, manufacturing, and testing.
+With its successful launch, South Korea became the seventh country in the world to have a medium-sized liquid-propellant rocket engine over 75 tons.